Kenneth T. Jackson - Robert Moses, Hero of New York?

-And I'm curious if you think that today to get rid of, I guess the red tape and then the NIMBYism, would it just be enough for one man to accumulate as much influence as Moses had and then to push through some things or does that need to be some sort of systemic reform?
-Because when Moses took power, of course there was ours also that Tammany Hall machine that he had to run through, right?
+Today to get rid of the red tape and the NIMBYism, would it just be enough for one man to accumulate as much influence as Moses had and then to push through some things or does that need to be some sort of systemic reform?
+Because when Moses took power there was also the Tammany Hall machine that he had to run through.
 Is that just what's needed today to get through the bureaucracy or is something more needed?

 Kenneth Jackson 1:00:31

-Well, I don't think Robert Moses with all of his talents and personality, I don't think he could do in the 21st century what he did in the middle of the 20th century.
+I don't think Robert Moses with all of his talents and personality, I don't think he could do in the 21st century what he did in the middle of the 20th century.
 I think he would have done a lot, maybe more than anybody else.
-But also I think his methods, his really bullying messages, really, really, he bullied people, including powerful people.
-I don't think that would work quite as easy today, but I do think we need it today.
-And I think even today, we found even now we have in New York, just the beginnings of leftists.
-I'm thinking of AOC, the woman who led the campaign against Amazon in New York saying, well, we need some development.
+But also I don’t think his bullying methods would work quite as easy today.
+He bullied people, including powerful people.
+But I do think we need it today.
+And I think even today, even now we have in New York, just the beginnings of leftists.
+I'm thinking of AOC, the woman who led the campaign against Amazon in New York saying, we need some development.
 If we want to make housing more affordable, somebody has got to build something.
-It's not that we've got more voter because you say you want affordable housing.
+It's not that we've got more voters because you say you want affordable housing.
 You got to build affordable housing and especially you got to build more of it.
-So we have to allow people, we have to overturn the NIMBYism to say, well, even today for all of our concern about environmental change, we have to work together.
-I mean, in some ways we have to believe that we're in some ways in the same boat and it won't work if we put more people in the boat, but don't make the boat any bigger.
-Yeah.

 Dwarkesh Patel 1:01:59

-But when people discuss Moses and the power accumulated, they often talk about the fact that he took so much power away from democratically elected officials and the centralized so much power in himself.
-And obviously the power broker talks a great deal about the harms of that kind of centralization.
-But I'm curious having studied the history of New York, what are the benefits if there can be one coordinated cohesive plan for the entire city?
-So if there's one person who's designing all the bridges, all the highways, all the parks, is something more made possible that can be possible if like multiple different branches and people have their own unique visions?
+When people discuss Moses and the power accumulated, they often talk about the fact that he took so much power away from democratically elected officials and centralized so much power in himself.
+And obviously the Power Broker talks a great deal about the harms of that kind of centralization.
+But I'm curious, having studied the history of New York, what are the benefits if there can be one coordinated cohesive plan for the entire city?
+If there's one person who's designing all the bridges, all the highways, all the parks, is something more possible that can be possible if like multiple different branches and people have their own unique visions?
 I don't know if that question makes sense.